awsdocs/aws-security-hub-user-guide/doc_source/securityhub-findings-format-attributes.md

 #### Organization<a name="asff-action-remoteipdetails-organization"></a>

-`Organization` identifies the ISP organization associated with the remote IP address\.
+`Organization` identifies the ISP organization that is associated with the remote IP address\.

 `Organization` can have the following attributes\.